Globant S.A. (GLOB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 13, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Globant S.A. ("Globant" or the "Company") (NYSE: GLOB).
+LOS ANGELES, May 20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Globant S.A. ("Globant" or the "Company") (NYSE: GLOB) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR GLOBANT INVESTMENTS, CLICK HERE BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?